Teal-Wolf-25-v2/be-a-doll/README.md

 (right click a doll to tie on, shift+rclick to untie all dolls)

 oh, and uhh.. as a doll, if you want others to hear you in chat, you may need to SPEAK UP a bit.
-(or bypass this system with a \ in front of your message, but that's less fun and makes me sad)
+(or bypass this system with a \ in front of your message, but that's less fun and makes me sad. there's also config to customize or disable this, which makes me happy!)

 ---